 - Amusing Alien: ancient robot characters often fill this role.

 - Animal Wrongs Group: An entire species are made as a parody of this trope.
 Rubbitar, a race of sentient rabbits, hate all flesheaters.
 Subverted/justified in later works, where it turns out that humans have a history of eating them in spite of knowing that they are sentient.

-- Black and Grey Morality: Some of the adventures feature really horrible villains, while the better factions are still morally dubious.
-Of course, the player characters can still be knights in shining armor of the gamemaster allows, but the game itself is really not designed that way.
+- Black-and-Grey Morality: Some of the adventures feature really horrible villains, while the better factions are still morally dubious.
+Of course, the player characters can still be knights in shining armor if the gamemaster allows, but the game itself is really not designed that way.

 - Black Comedy: Satire about enviormental collapses, pandemics, nuclear holocausts, social injustice, et cetera.